 Exeter has an outstanding library.
 Classes are timetabled to visit and borrow weekly.
 Children and parents may borrow.
 To help care for books, library bags are required.

 Our Language Other Than English program provides students with the experience of learning another language and about the culture of another country.
-German is the language we are currently studying.
+French is the language we are currently studying.

 All children have the opportunity to experience music through both creating and performing.
 Choir is offered as a musical experience for students.
 Our choirs perform at community events such as Anzac Day.
 Instrumental tuition and band ensemble are available through the Esk Band Program for Grade 3-6 students.
 Private music tuition is available for piano and guitar.